aws/model-hosting-container-standards/python/model_hosting_container_standards/sagemaker/sessions/CUSTOM_HANDLERS.md

 ## Overview

 By default, SageMaker's session management uses the built-in `SessionManager` to handle session lifecycle.
-However, if your inference engine (like vLLM, TGI, or a custom engine) provides its own session API, you can register custom handlers to delegate session operations to the engine.
+However, if your inference engine provides its own session API, you can register custom handlers to delegate session operations to the engine.

 ### When to Use Custom Handlers